zhangxiany-tamu/KDist/README.md

 ## 🏎️ Performance Comparison

-KDist offers comparable or superior performance in both accuracy and computational efficiency compared to other popular packages:
+KDist offers comparable or better performance in both accuracy and computational efficiency compared to other popular packages:

 ### Accuracy Comparison